hartwigmedical/hmftools/sage/README.md

 ## Optional Arguments
 Argument | Default | Description
 ---|---|---
+reference | NA | Comma separated names of the reference sample reference_bam | NA | Comma separated paths to indexed reference BAM file resource_dir | None | Path to all resource files, in which case specify the file names only for ref_genome, hotspots, panel_bed and high_confidence_bed
 threads | 2 | Number of threads to use
-reference | NA | Comma separated names of the reference sample reference_bam | NA | Comma separated paths to indexed reference BAM file chr | NA | Limit sage to comma separated list of chromosomes max_read_depth | 1000 | Maximum number of reads to look for evidence of any `HIGH_CONFIDENCE` or `LOW_CONFIDENCE` variant.
+max_read_depth | 1000 | Maximum number of reads to look for evidence of any `HIGH_CONFIDENCE` or `LOW_CONFIDENCE` variant.
 Reads in excess of this are ignored.
 max_read_depth_panel | 100,000 | Maximum number of reads to look for evidence of any `HOTSPOT` or `PANEL` variant.
 Reads in excess of this are ignored.
-max_realignment_depth | 1000 | Do not look for evidence of realigned variant if its read depth exceeds this value min_map_quality | 10 | Min mapping quality to apply to non-hotspot variants coverage_bed | NA | Write file with counts of depth of each base of the supplied bed file validation_stringency | STRICT | SAM validation strategy: STRICT, SILENT, LENIENT
+max_realignment_depth | 1000 | Do not look for evidence of realigned variant if its read depth exceeds this value min_map_quality | 10 | Min mapping quality to apply to non-hotspot variants coverage_bed | NA | Write file with counts of depth of each base of the supplied bed file validation_stringency | STRICT | SAM validation strategy: STRICT, SILENT, LENIENT include_mt | NA | By default the mitochondrial DNA is not read but will be if this config is included

 The cardinality of `reference` must match `reference_bam`.